apitapestry/apistry/docs/mongodb.md

 ```bash
 apistry testConnection -e path/to/.env
 ```
-The path is optional; if not provided, the current directory is used.
+The path is optional; if not provided, the system will look for file in current directory.

 **Output:**
 ```bash